 Once you’ve finally decided on what to wear, you need to make sure that every detail is perfect for your presentation.
 While the audience might not see that your shirt is missing a button from afar, they might notice it once you’re networking around the room.
 Check the clothes you want to wear for anything amiss, like a loose thread or a small stain.
 You should also take the time to polish your shoes.
 For women, be sure to check your stockings for runs.
 If you notice wrinkles on your shirt right before you face the audience, you can check our presentation hack for a quick fix.

-Remember that first impressions are especially crucial when delivering presentations.
+Remember that first impression are especially crucial when delivering presentations.
 Control how the audience perceives you by taking extra care with the clothes you choose to wear.

 - What to Wear for a Presentation – Chron